Truckers Need to Save More Fuel

 Gas.
 It’s the thing that we all think about when we drive for a long time (or even a short amount of time).
 What gas mileage do you get?
 How much is it going to cost in gas?
 How often will we have to stop?
+And what can be done to help you save fuel?

 Well, if you’re a truck driver, you’re driving long distances every single day.
 And the price of fuel is something you know about all too well.